bsidesvarazdin/bsides-varazdin-web/README.md

 npm run dev
 ```

-Change content by modifiying the markdown files in the `site` directory.
+Change content by modifying the markdown files in the `site` directory.

 Build the web with:
 ```